danyaalh123/AXD-Parametric-Speaker-Installation/README.md

 [View Initial Plan](AXD-InstallationInitialPlan.pdf)

-### Discussion of Spatial Audio Implementation
+### Spatial Audio Installation
 By positioning two parametric speaker arrays at a slight angle, the system exploits inherent ultrasonic directionality to create distinct left-right spatial audio effects.
-By independently modulating each speaker array's ultrasonic carrier amplitude, directional control is precisely managed, allowing realistic stereo imaging without physical separation.
-This method achieves immersive spatial audio efficiently and compactly, suitable for various applications ranging from targeted advertising to personal listening environments.
+By independently modulating each directional speaker, amplitude panning can be used, allowing realistic stereo imaging without physical separation whilst also minimising crosstalk.
+This method achieves immersive spatial audio efficiently and compactly.

+The installation aims to allow users to interact with a MAX interface to move audio between left and right, demonstrating spatialised sound.

 ### Work Overview and Distribution
 The project involved multiple stages, including hardware prototyping, software development, and the creation of an interactive spatialised audio demonstration: